Preetam-3121/LeetCode-GFG-Solutions/README.md

-# LeetCode-Solutions
+# LeetCode-GFG-Solutions

-This repository contains my C++ solutions to LeetCode problems, organized by topic and difficulty.
+This repository contains my C++ solutions to problems from LeetCode and GeeksforGeeks, organized by topic for structured DSA preparation.
 It's part of my data structures and algorithms (DSA) practice for internship and placement preparation.

 ## Topics Covered: